DIY Crayon Dripped Candle Holder...

 these are the new white pots.

-These pots are plastic and are just $15 from Kmart!
+These pots are plastic and were just $15 from Kmart!

 I have gone crazy over these pots as they look expensive,

-There is an Aloe Vera plant hiding in amongst all those pretty yellow violas.
+There is an Aloe Vera plant hiding amongst all those pretty yellow violas.

 I also added existing decor pieces to the makeover